workflowhub-eu/about/fair-computational-workflows.md

 ## Events and talks

+Events, presentations and activities are available in WorkflowHub in the [**FAIR Computational Workflows Team**](https://workflowhub.eu/projects/76)

 Related past and upcoming events:

 * 2022-01-10/--13: [Semantic Web Infrastructures and Resources in Healthcare and Life Science](http://www.swat4ls.org/workshops/leiden2022/call-for-papers/) (SWAT4LS), Leiden, The Netherlands